+Our results also showed high variability in bacterial composition between replicate samples within trials and between trials, especially among the bacterial communities of oyster larvae.
+Variability between the 3 trials, conducted in July, January, and June in different years, is consistent with natural seasonal variation in microbial communities in Narragansett Bay (Staroscik and Smith, 2004).
+High variability in microbial communities in oysters from a single location is consistent with past studies, and is most probably driven by genetic and environmental effects on host-microbe interactions (King et al., 2012; Wegner et al., 2013).
+Moreover, variability between replicates (tanks within the hatchery) and between trials, may have been due to inevitable variance in husbandry and handling techniques at the hatchery (Elston et al., 1981).

-Our study established that bacterial community structure in rearing water, tank biofilm (swabs), and oyster larvae from an oyster hatchery differed in diversity and composition.
+Despite the high variability observed in these trials, our study observed clear differences in diversity and bacterial community structure between the rearing water, the tank biofilms (swabs), and the oyster larvae.
 In particular, oyster larvae selected for specific taxa present in the water and in biofilms, including Firmicutes and Proteobacteria, while tank biofilms showed a diversity and composition state that was intermediate between water and larvae.
 Additionally, the microbiome of the rearing water changed significantly over time, specifically with an increase in Actinobacteria and a decrease in Bacteroidetes.
 Proteobacteria was, on average, the most abundant phylum in all samples (up to 87% in larvae), consistent with previous studies where it was shown to make up the largest and most diverse phylum in oyster-associated microbiota (Dittmann et al., 2018; Hernández-Zárate and Olmos-Soto, 2006; Trabal Fernández et al., 2014).
 The other dominant phyla, including Bacteroidetes, Cyanobacteria, and Actinobacteria, showed variation in relative abundances based on sample type, day, and treatment.

-Our results show high variability in bacterial composition between replicate samples within trials and between trials, especially among the bacterial communities of oyster larvae.
-Variability between trials conducted in July, January, and June, respectively, reflects natural seasonal and temperature variation in the environment (Staroscik and Smith, 2004).
-High variability in microbial communities in oysters from a single location is consistent with past studies, and is most probably driven by genetic and environmental effects on host-microbe interactions (King et al., 2012; Wegner et al., 2013) or variability in larval performance in response to pathogen challenge (Sohn et al. in prep).
-Moreover, variability between replicates (tanks within the hatchery) and between trials, may have been due to inevitable variance in husbandry and handling techniques at the hatchery (Elston et al., 1981).

-Distinct differences were seen in microbial composition between sample types (water, tank biofilms, and larvae), despite high variability in microbial communities between individual tanks and trials.
-Lower diversity indices in the larvae and tank biofilms than the water indicates niche selection of larval and biofilm colonizers, particularly Cyanobacteria and Proteobacteria in the tank.
+Lower diversity indices in the larvae and tank biofilms (swabs) than the water indicates niche selection of larval and biofilm colonizers, particularly Cyanobacteria and Proteobacteria.
 It is likely that the oysters select their commensal bacteria from a diverse pool of bacteria in the rearing water and microalgal feed.
 This hypothesis is consistent with outcomes of past studies that demonstrate interactions between microalgae, bacteria, and animals in aquaculture (Simons et al., 2018).
 Bacteria are an essential component of aquaculture nutrition, as both a source of nutrients and growth factors for the microalgae, and as food for the larvae (Kamiyama, 2004; Natrah et al., 2014; Nevejan et al., 2016).
-Studies have shown differential selection of microbes in Eastern oysters based on size, nutrient availability, metabolites, and accompanying bacteria (Baldwin, 1995; Emmanuelle et al., 2009; Nevejan et al., 2016; Newell and Jordan, 1983).
+Studies have shown differential selection of microbes in eastern oysters based on size, nutrient availability, metabolites, and accompanying bacteria (Baldwin, 1995; Emmanuelle et al., 2009; Nevejan et al., 2016; Newell and Jordan, 1983).
 Interestingly, strong temporal changes were seen in the structure of microbial communities of oyster larvae, tank surface biofilms, and/or rearing water in each of the trials.
-Considering the short duration of the trials (less than 15 days), this indicates that temporal changes in microbial communities in the tanks may be driven by developmental changes in the oyster larvae, since it is unlikely that these major changes are due to transient changes in the microbial composition of incoming water.
-Samples collected during Trial 3 on days 5, 8, and 12 from the hatchery inflow water show that the microbiome is constant over time (Figure S5).
+Considering the short duration of the trials (less than 15 days), this indicates that temporal changes in microbial communities in the tanks may be driven by developmental changes in the oyster larvae, since it is unlikely that these major changes are due to transient changes in the microbial composition of incoming water (as observed in Trial 3).
 More research is needed to evaluate the role of oyster-microbial interactions on the dynamics of microbial communities in oyster tanks.